lavabit/libcore/README.md

 ## Supported Platforms

 The libcore library should compile, and function properly on the majority of Linux based distributions based around relatively recent versions of gcc and glibc.
-Currently the libcore development team is primarily focused on testing the library on the following operating systems:
+Currently the libcore development team is primarily focused on testing changes, and ensuring functionality on the following operating systems:

 * CentOS 6
 * CentOS 7

-In the past libcore has been tested sucessfully on:
+However, in the past libcore has been tested sucessfully on:

 * Red Hat Enterprise Linux 6
 * Red Hat Enterprise Linux 7